BwithE/wireguard-install/README.md

 sudo wg-quick up wg0
 ```

-4. Distribute the client config files to their respective devices (securely!).
+4. Distribute the client config files to their respective devices.

 ### Security Tip